 - Principal investment is tied up for the full term of the loan (typically 2 to 5 years)

 - P2P lending has not been long-term tested in the marketplace (has gained popularity within the last 10 years)

 - Qualifications/restrictions vary by lending platform and permanent residence of investor (some platforms do not operate in all states)

-Is Peer to Peer Investing a Good Way to Make Money?
+Is P2P Investing a Good Way to Make Money?

-Although it’s relatively new, P2P represents an opportunity for individual investors to get involved in the lending process.
-A process which has historically been unavailable to anyone other than large institutional investors.
+Although it’s relatively new, P2P represents an opportunity for individual investors to jump into the lending process.
+A process that has historically been unavailable to anyone other than large institutional investors.

 Article written by:

 Cindy, a Women Who Money guest contributor, a former aerospace engineer, blogger of personal finance, wife, and mother of 3 teenagers.
-Although American citizens, Cindy and her family currently reside in Canada.
-You can read about her AmeriCanadian life and her family’s quest for financial independence at Dash2Retire.com.
+Although American citizens, Cindy, and her family currently reside in Canada.